Spring 2019 Courses

 The nature of the self in its individual and social dimensions.
 Self experienced and expressed in sexuality.
 Survey of viewpoints in religious literature.
 (Same as WGSS 374.)
 LEC.

 REL 377 Religious Ethics and Moral Decisions.
 3 Hours AE51 / H.

 When faced with ethical dilemmas how do we decide what is the right course of action?
 In what ways are our decisions affected by religious ideas about morality?
 In this class we examine the ethical problems we encounter every day in light of the solutions offered from various religious traditions.
 Cases to be examined include issues of life and death, war and peace, sexual morals, torture, the treatment of animals and the environment.
 LEC.

 REL 490 Senior Seminar in Theories and Methods.
 3 Hours AE61 / H.

 A capstone course for religious studies majors to survey methods and theories in religious studies.
 Prerequisite: Religious Studies major or permission of the instructor.
 LEC.

-REL 737.
-Seminar in Religion, Media and Performance.
+REL 727 Seminar in Religion, Text, and Textuality.
 3 Hours.

-This seminar explores aspects of performance and the media of performance in lived religion, which might include such topics as ritual, the body, mass media and the internet, and visual and material culture.
+This seminar explores issues surrounding the production and use of authoritative religious texts (sacred texts) in religious traditions, including such topics as scripturality and canon, scriptural hermeneutics, and material and ritual dimensions of scriptural practice.
 Specific case studies and content to be selected by the instructor.
 SEM.